aeternity/protocol/drafts/AENS.md

 After the `revoke` transaction has been included in the chain, the name enters the `revoked` state.
-After a fixed timeout of 2 weeks, the name will be available for claiming again.
+After a fixed timeout of 2016 blocks, the name will be available for claiming again.

 ## Storage